openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

             - Payment credentials which may contain unique identifiers for compliance within the financial services industry

-1. Decoupling issuers and verifiers are a fundamental aspect of implementing privacy and aligning with the principles of Privacy by Design.
+1. **Decoupling issuers and verifiers** are a fundamental aspect of implementing privacy and aligning with the principles of Privacy by Design.
 It aids in safeguarding user data, preventing unwanted tracking, and enhancing user autonomy and trust.
 The importance of separating the roles of issuers and verifiers in the context of digital wallets is multi-fold:

     1. **Reduced Data Exposure**: If issuers and verifiers are distinct, the personal data revealed during transactions can be kept to a minimum.
-The party verifying the credential doesn’t need to know its issuer, and vice versa
+The party verifying the credential doesn't need to know its issuer, and vice versa.

     1. **Avoiding Correlation**: Keeping issuers and verifiers separate helps avoid the correlation of transactions.
-If a single entity were to issue and verify a credential, it could potentially track its usage, compromising the user’s privacy
+If a single entity were to issue and verify a credential, it could potentially track its usage, compromising the user's privacy.

     1. **Increased User Autonomy**: Users have more control over their data when issuers and verifiers are not the same.
-They can choose to share their credentials without the issuers knowing where and when those credentials are being used
+They can choose to share their credentials without the issuers knowing where and when those credentials are being used.

     1. **Trust Building**: Trust among users is fostered when issuers and verifiers are decoupled, as users can be confident that no single entity has access to all their transaction data.
-This can lead to a broader acceptance of digital wallets
+This can lead to a broader acceptance of digital wallets.

-    1. Issuers and verifiers of digital credentials should not be able to track their use which would enable them to, for example, build user profiles.
-However, transactions where usage tracking is a fundamental part of the use case that holders are fully aware of (payments being an example) would be accepted in that context
+    1. **Issuers and verifiers of digital credentials** should not be able to track their use which would enable them to, for example, build user profiles.
+However, transactions where usage tracking is a fundamental part of the use case that holders are fully aware of (payments being an example) would be accepted in that context.

-    1. Issuers should not be able to aggregate holder information
+    1. Issuers should not be able to aggregate holder information.

-    1. Preventing verifiers from contacting issuers (a process known as decoupling) for any reason, including to verify the revocation status of digital credentials, is crucial.
+    1. **Preventing verifiers from contacting issuers** (a process known as decoupling) for any reason, including to verify the revocation status of digital credentials, is crucial.
 Without this decoupling, issuers could potentially monitor the usage of digital credentials.
 This could happen through hidden interactions between issuers and verifiers that occur without the knowledge or consent of